Concrete Industry Standards and Building Codes

 The standards framework for concrete construction operates through three interlocking layers:

-The concrete directory purpose and scope page documents the service categories captured within this reference network.
+The concrete provider network purpose and scope page documents the service categories captured within this reference network.

 Causal Relationships or Drivers